iconicwp/WordPress-Settings-Framework/README.md

 Setting Up Your Plugin
 ----------------------

-1. Drop `wp-settings-framework.php` in the root of your plugin folder.
+1. Create a folder "wp-settings-framework" in the root of your plugin folder, containing `wp-settings-framework.php` and the "assets" folder.
 2. Create a "settings" folder in your plugin root.
 3. Create a settings file in your new "settings" folder (e.g. `settings-general.php`)